annejooyun/Heis_2020_GO/Elevator_project/elevator/README.md

 The elevator module has responsibility over the local elevator.

-Its main functionality is to create and Initialize the elevator object representing the local elevator, as well as updating it when needed.
+Its main functionality is to create and initialize the elevator object representing the local elevator, as well as updating it when needed.

 The elevator structure looks like follows: